 In addition to deductions based on the standard mileage rate, you may deduct related parking fees and tolls.
 There are also substantiation requirements, which include tracking miles driven.

-If you have questions about deducting vehicle-related expenses, contact us.
+If you have questions about vehicle expense deduction for taxpayers, contact us.
 We can help you with your 2018 return and 2019 tax planning.